mantosdivin/jeux-unity/README.md

 # jeux-unity

-A werewolf eats the sheep the goal is in save the most by putting them in the barn;
+The goal of the game is to save as many sheep as possible by bringing them into the barn.
+You are in competition with the wolf, whoever has the most points wins the game.
 #
 deplacement =
  'q' = left